lucono/karma-test-explorer/.github/ISSUE_TEMPLATE/bug_report.md

 **Provide Debug Logs**

-- With the `karmaTestExplorer.logLevel` set to `debug`, please capture and attach the logs from the `Karma Test Explorer` Output chanel when the issue occurs.
+- With the `karmaTestExplorer.logLevel` set to `debug`, please capture and attach the logs from all the `Karma Test Explorer` Output channels when the issue occurs.
-- Please also capture and attach the logs from the `Karma Server` Output channel when the issue occurs.
+- Please also capture and attach the logs from all the `Karma Server` Output channels when the issue occurs.

+**Provide a Minimal Reproduction Project**

+- In a public github repo, create a minimal project that reproduces the issue
+- Provide a link to the project

 **Screenshots**